snowjaguar625/nodebestpractices/README.md

 ## ![✔] Use .dockerignore to prevent leaking secrets

-**TL;DR:** Include a `.dockerignore` file that filters out common secret files and development artifacts.
+**TL;DR:** Include a .dockerignore file that filters out common secret files and development artifacts.
 By doing so, you might prevent secrets from leaking into the image.
 As a bonus, the build time will significantly decrease.
 Also, ensure not to copy all files recursively rather explicitly choose what should be copied to Docker

-**Otherwise:** Common personal secret files like `.env`, `.aws` and `.npmrc` will be shared with anybody with access to the image (e.g. Docker repository)
+**Otherwise:** Common personal secret files like .env, .aws and .npmrc will be shared with anybody with access to the image (e.g. Docker repository)

 🔗 [**Read More: On the importance of docker ignore**](/sections/docker/docker-ignore.md)